CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev

 India being the ancient country, it has many festivals.
 Some of these festivals are very ancient and also popular.
 Holi (pronounced Holee ), is one of them.
 It is also known as the festival of colors.
 Celebrated on the full moon day of Phaagun (or Phaggan), it is particularly more popular in north India.
 People from all walks of life — irrespective of religion, caste, age, and gender — celebrate Holi.
 It is spring time in India, flowers and fields are in bloom and the people go wild running on the streets and smearing each other with paint and throwing powered colors (Gulaal, etc.), colored water and dye around in an atmosphere of great good humor and exuberance, with dancing and singing.
 Also, bonfires are lit during Holi in a prominent public places.
 Plenty of Bhang (cannabis/intoxicant) taking in various ways also goes on this day!
 For example, a special drink is prepared called Thandai which is generally laced with Bhang and contains small amounts of marijuana.
 People invite each other to their houses for Thandai, feasts and celebrations.
 There are many stories and folklore associated with the festival of Holi.
 Known originally as "Holika", it has been mentioned in very early Hindu religious works.
 It is also known as Holikotsava.

-Based on these, in nutshell, the festival of Holi essentially signifies to reaffirm togetherness and the burning (or eradication) of the evil passions: lust, anger etc., and their numerous variations such as selfishness, hatred, enviousness, animosity, and all rest of the negative tendencies and actions, and the victory of righteous forces over demonic forces.
+Based on these, in nutshell, the festival of Holi essentially signifies to reaffirm togetherness and the burning (or eradication) of Bikaar: lust, anger, greed, etc., and their numerous variations such as selfishness, hatred, enviousness, animosity, and all rest of the negative tendencies and actions, and the victory of righteous forces over demonic forces.
 Apparently, Holi has lost its original significance over the years long ago.

 HOLAA MAHALLAA - ਹੋਲਾ ਮਹੱਲਾ